List of beaches in Qatar: Sealine Beach

-Al Kharij Beach

-Al Kharij Beach is located in Umm Bab, this family beach is also known as Palm Tree Beach for its cluster of palm trees.

 Dukhan Beach

 Dukhan Beach is located in Dukhan, approximately 80 kilometres west of the capital, Doha.
-Dukhan Beach is known for surfing, swimming and to watch fish and crabs.
+Dukhan Beach is known for surfing, swimming and for spotting marine life.

 Katara Beach

-Katara Beach is located in cultural village in Doha.
+Katara Beach is located in Katara Cultural Village in Doha.
 Katara beach offers a selection of watersport activities.
-On weekdays, the beach is open from 9:30 am to sunset, while on weekend is open till 9:30pm.
+On weekdays, the beach is open from 9:30 am to sunset, while on the weekend it is open till 9:30pm.